lab-design/lab-design.github.io/_papers/ESEC-FSE-19/index.md

   @inproceedings{IslamNguyenPanRajan2019,
-    author = {Md Johirul Islam and Giang Nguyen and Rangeet Pan and Hridesh Rajan}, title = {A Comprehensive Study on Deep Learning Bug Characteristics}, booktitle = {Proceedings of the {ACM} Joint Meeting on European Software Engineering Conference and Symposium on the Foundations of Software Engineering, {ESEC/SIGSOFT} {FSE} 2019, Tallinn, Estonia, August 26-30, 2019}, pages = {510--520},
+    author = {Md Johirul Islam and Giang Nguyen and Rangeet Pan and Hridesh Rajan}, title = {A Comprehensive Study on Deep Learning Bug Characteristics}, booktitle = {Proceedings of the ACM Joint Meeting on European Software Engineering Conference and Symposium on the Foundations of Software Engineering, ESEC/SIGSOFT FSE, Tallinn, Estonia}, pages = {510--520},
     year = {2019},
     publisher = {{ACM}},